ebikandi001/sketch-document-viewer/README.md

 Anyway, all is not good here because this approach drives to **PropDrilling** between components, which is not a good practice.
 This, with the rest of the problmes, will be explained in the next point.

+### Adapters (a.k.a Context)

+I would like to give an explanation about this aspect to.
+The goal was to avoid Redux for state management and crete small React.Contexts for each critical piece of the state.
+For example, in a ecommerce we could have an AuthenticationContext, a CartContext, a NavigationContext, ...
+And each component would only use the context it needed, and hence, only access the single state piece it is related to it's scope.
+For example, a Cart component would only know about Cart stuff and forget about Navigation.

+Maybe this approach was a little to ambitious, taking into cosideration that this application almost does not need the state management, as most of the comoponents are presentational and the key logic is about navigation.
+Nevertheless, I wwanted to keep this approach to think that would be extensible if future work is done in this project.

 ## Problems and future work

 As I said, it has not been a road of roses all the way and I have encountered some issues during the dev fase.
 I have to admit that developing this whole architecture has been motivating but it has taken me longer that I thought at the beginning, so I have less time to invest on some aspects.
 Hence, I had to prioritize some over others.